-For the night to be capped in proper fashion, the Indians needed to win, which they haven’t been doing much of as of late, and was in question with Cleveland trailing 1-0 through the first six innings.
+For the night to be capped in proper fashion, the Indians needed to win, which they haven’t been doing much of as of late.
+The outcome was in question with Cleveland trailing 1-0 through the first six innings.

 But with just four hits to that point, the Indians mounted a rally in the seventh, scoring twice to make the night complete.

-An RBI single from Jack Hannahan tied the game at one and Ezequiel Carrera drew a bases-loaded walk to force in the winning run.
+An RBI single from Jack Hannahan tied the game at 1 and Ezequiel Carrera drew a bases-loaded walk to force in the winning run.

 The run support wasn’t much, but it was enough for Jimenez, who has pitched well twice in his five starts since arriving in a trade with the Rockies - both outings coming at home.